-An important check on the International Travel Checklist and depending on where you are traveling, you may need to make sure that you are up to date on your immunizations as well as getting new shots specific to your destination.
-The CDC travel website has a great list of countries and their required and recommended immunizations.
+Another important item on the international travel checklist is your immunizations.
+Depending on where you are traveling, you may need to make sure that you are up to date on your immunizations as well as getting new vaccines specific to your destination.
+The CDC travel website has a comprehensive list of countries and their required and recommended immunizations.
 You can also search for local healthcare providers in your area who specialize in travel medicine.

-If you are planning to travel for longer term and have the time, then you may also consider getting your shots overseas.
+If you are planning to travel for longer-term and have the time, then you may also consider getting your shots overseas where it is less expensive.
 Many destinations, such as Thailand, are hot in the medical tourism market.
 They offer clean facilities, certified physicians, and great medical care for a fraction of the cost.
-If you are curious to know more about this, check out our story about how we saved thousands of dollars by getting our CDC travel vaccines in Thailand!
+If you are curious to know more about this, check the story from our personal experience about how we saved thousands of dollars by getting a number of vaccines in Thailand!

-Create / Print an Itinerary & Reference Document (Cheat Sheet)
+Create / Print an Itinerary & “Cheat Sheet” for Reference

-While technology is great, sometimes a good ol’ fashioned piece if paper is necessary.
+While technology is great, sometimes a good ol’ fashioned piece of paper is even better.
 And it is nice to have everything in one place where we have easy access to it.
 You can break your trip information down many different ways, but we recommend at least having all your reservations numbers, hotel addresses, phone numbers, etc. all in one place.
 It’s also helpful to include basic transportation information and schedules.

 Use our template to create your very own “Travel Cheat Sheet” HERE*

 Print / Email Copies of Travel Tickets, Reservations & Confirmations